 VDSS has been working internally and externally to improve the monitoring of POSC and provision of services for substance-exposed infants and their caregivers.
 Externally, VDSS has been an active participant and served on the Steering Committee of the Pathways to Coordinated Care workgroup helping to identify service needs for substance-exposed infants and mothers as well as supports and resources across Virginia.
 This resulted in the development of a state-wide plan for services comprised of five pillars: Screening, Data, Coordination, Education and Communication.
-The pandemic created some delays but the work plans for each theme were submitted to the Department of Health.
+The pandemic created some delays, but the work plans for each theme were submitted to the Department of Health.
+The Virginia Department of Health is interested in hiring a new position to assist in resuming this workgroup.
+Future action regarding this workgroup and its progress is forthcoming.

 Furthermore, VDSS made system enhancements to the automated data system to record and track the completion of POSC and service referrals and delivery to comply with National Child Abuse and Neglect Data System (NCANDS) as required by the Comprehensive Addiction and Recovery Act of 2016.
 VDSS utilizes this data for continued monitoring.
 VDSS also developed a new report in SafeMeasures® to assist local departments track the completion of plans of safe care.
-VDSS continues to promote the use of Plans of Safe Care; local agencies utilizing POSC have improved from 8% (2019) to 25% (2020) to 29% (2021).
-The progress is encouraging; VDSS recognizes there is still room for more improvement.
+VDSS continues to promote the use of Plans of Safe Care; local agencies utilizing POSC have improved from 8% (2019) to 25% (2020) to 29% (2021) to 28% (2022).
+VDSS recognizes there is still room for more improvement.